What is precision agriculture?

 The concept of precision agriculture emerged in the tech boom of the 1980s, when it was used to develop the first input recommendation maps for farmers.

-As the types of technologies, such as yield sensors and GPS receivers have increased, they have been added to the toolkit of precision agriculture’s methods, establishing it as a future-focused practice.
 The rapid development of Artificial Intelligence (AI) over the past decade has accelerated the types of technology farmers can utilize for precision agriculture and the accuracy of it.

 What is the difference between precision agriculture and conventional agriculture?